Message Passing Strategies

 Debugging & Telemetry Workflows

 Cross-thread communication failures are notoriously difficult to trace due to asynchronous boundaries and silent message drops.
 Instrumenting message queues with performance.mark() and performance.measure() provides visibility into serialization latency and queue depth.
-When tracing dropped messages or unhandled promise rejections, always correlate timestamps across thread boundaries using high-resolution monotonic clocks (performance.now()).
+When tracing dropped messages or unhandled promise rejections, correlate timestamps across thread boundaries using performance.now().

 Observability checklist: